MSU: 2024 Requirements, Scores & GPAs | CampusReel

 |-

-Michigan State University (MSU)’s average SAT score is 1125.
-To be a competitive applicant for Michigan State University (MSU) your SAT score should come close to the average.
-If you’re closer to the 990, you’re likely going to have a tougher time getting accepted.
-To consider Michigan State University (MSU) a “target” school (one that you are likely to get into) you should aim for a score of 1260.
+Michigan State University, College of Osteopathic Medicine’s average SAT score is -.
+To be a competitive applicant for Michigan State University, College of Osteopathic Medicine your SAT score should come close to the average.
+If you’re closer to the -, you’re likely going to have a tougher time getting accepted.
+To consider Michigan State University, College of Osteopathic Medicine a “target” school (one that you are likely to get into) you should aim for a score of -.

+Will You Get Into Michigan State University, College of Osteopathic Medicine?Calculate Your Chances

-Michigan State University (MSU)’s average ACT score is 78.
-To be a competitive applicant for Michigan State University (MSU) your ACT score should come close to the average.
-If you’re closer to the 70, you’re likely going to have a tougher time getting accepted.
-To consider Michigan State University (MSU) a “target” school (one that you have a good chance of getting into) you should aim for a score of 87.
+Michigan State University, College of Osteopathic Medicine’s average ACT score is -.
+To be a competitive applicant for Michigan State University, College of Osteopathic Medicine your ACT score should come close to the average.
+If you’re closer to the -, you’re likely going to have a tougher time getting accepted.
+To consider Michigan State University, College of Osteopathic Medicine a “target” school (one that you have a good chance of getting into) you should aim for a score of -.

 |25th Percentile